Pittsburgh Songwriters Circle: 2022 Collection

 Songwriters Circle and considered a group album*.
 This protects John from being used to

 warehouse CDs for an extended period of time.

-Looks like a lot and some sound trivial, but don’t laugh.
-Each of these rules was added the year after someone did or tried to do what the rule is intended to prevent.
+Looks like a lot of rules and some sound trivial, but each rule was added the year after someone did or tried to do what the rule is intended to prevent.

 – This project is a showcase of songs written by members of Pittsburgh Songwriters Circle.